Prioritize and Focus

 “Priority management” is much more powerful than “time management.”
 Make sure that all of your activities, each day, are moving you past short-term priorities and toward longer-term goals.
 You’ll gain a feeling of control when you move away from being constantly in reactive mode.
 Don’t let the urgent rob time from more important long-term priorities.
-Review your best ideas at least weekly, prioritize them, and think about when they can become actionable.
+Review your best ideas at least weekly, prioritize and focus them, and think about when they can become actionable.
 Never treat long-term goals as something you plan to “get to” in a year.

 Nonprofit boards have three primary governance responsibilities.
 Priority one is setting strategic direction.
 Second is ensuring adequate financial and human resources.
 And third is providing oversight to fulfill the nonprofit’s mission.

 Part of a board’s value is its ability to take the long view.
 Being a thought partner to the chief executive offers your nonprofit a broad range of perspectives.
 Recruiting a diverse board with a range of functional experiences and networks from different industries and among different stakeholder groups is more likely to produce a healthy mix of viewpoints, advice, and counsel.